DJDanl/cpp-docs.pt-br/docs/dotnet/how-to-declare-override-specifiers-in-native-compilations-cpp-cli.md

 ### <a name="description"></a>Descrição

-O próximo exemplo `override` mostra que é válido em compilações nativas.
+O exemplo a seguir mostra que `override` é válido em compilações nativas.

 ### <a name="code"></a>Código